mayaCostantini/action-tpm-emulator/README.md

-# vagrant-tpm-emulator
+# TPM Emulator GitHub Action
-Emulate a cluster node with a TPM device
+Emulate a cluster node with a TPM device in GitHub Actions.